 - The Charge of the Light Brigade (1968): contributed the animated sequences

 - Prudence And The Pill (1968): contributed the animated sequences

 - Murder on the Orient Express (1974): contributed the montage prologue

 - The Return of the Pink Panther (1975): contributed the animated sequences

 - The Pink Panther Strikes Again (1976): contributed the animated sequences as well as the Creative Closing Credits

 - Raggedy Ann & Andy: A Musical Adventure (1977)

 - Ziggy's Gift (1982)

 - The Thief and the Cobbler (1993, 1995)

-- Circus Drawings (1965-2010): A short film that Williams based off of a series of drawings he made twelve years after he drew them at a circus in 1953.
+- Circus Drawings (1965-2010): A short film that Williams based on a series of drawings he made, twelve years after he drew them at a circus in 1953.

-- Artistic Title: Williams did these for several films, including A Funny Thing Happened on the Way to the Forum, The Charge Of The Light Brigade (1968), the 1974 Murder on the Orient Express, and two The Pink Panther films, both of which are considered the best.
+- Artistic Title: Williams did these for several films, including A Funny Thing Happened on the Way to the Forum, The Charge of the Light Brigade (1968) and Murder on the Orient Express (1974).
+He also did two for The Pink Panther films, both of which are considered the best.
 Even his own film, Raggedy Ann & Andy: A Musical Adventure, had these, which he animated himself.

 - Deranged Animation: Some... nah, ALL of his work is pretty surreal in one way or another.

-- Doing It for the Art: 28 years making a movie.
+- Extremely Lengthy Creation: 28 years making a movie.
 It's really quite humbling.

 - Shown Their Work: In The Animator's Survival Kit, Williams discussed his vast knowledge of animation techniques from the Golden Age.
-His book is proof of this.

-- The Twelve Principles of Animation: Knows these and a lot more.
+- The Twelve Principles of Animation: Knew these and a lot more.